 Possibilities vs capabilities

 Creating content at the cutting edge introduces new technical challenges.
 As the team at Bipolar doubled in size, they were running into performance bottlenecks, storage limitations, and they started to spend more time waiting than creating.
 Collaboration felt like passing a baton in a rally, sprinting to hand off files, and then coming to a dead stop with only one person able to work at a time.
-As they started looking at expanding their capabilities to include things like 8K & 10K resolutions and 32-bit VR CGI, they knew it would be impossible without the right storage server.
+As they started looking at expanding their capabilities to include things like 8K & 10K resolutions and 32-bit VR CGI, they knew it would be impossible without the right storage server for their media team.

 Bipolar needed a server that could not only help them get over the roadblocks in their current workflow but help them fully realize their potential.